logaretm/vee-validate/docs/content/api/field-array.md

 </code-title>

 Adds an item at the specified index.
-If the specified index will place the item out of bounds (i.e: larger than length) the operation will be ignored.
+If the specified index will place the item out of bounds (i.e: larger than length) the operation will be ignored, you still can add items as the last item of the array.

 <code-title level="4">